Free REST API for

 Parameters

-id (string) (required) - The ID of the object to update entirely with new data.
+The ID of the object to update entirely with new data.
+This value is provided as a path parameter, replacing {id} in the endpoint URL.

 Request url example